MAgalDI02/ASSEMBLY-PUC-CAMP/README.md

 # ASSEMBLY-PUC-CAMP
-This repository is for only saving and publishing things that i leraned in the assembly class in university
+This repository is for only saving and publishing things that i leraned in the assembly class in college